altatof/dolibarr-module-template/README.md

 My Module
 =========

-This is a full featured module template for Dolibarr
+This is a full featured module template for Dolibarr.
+It's a tool for module developpers to kickstart their project.

+If you're not a module developper you have no use for this.

 Licence
 -------